haxtheweb/edtechjoker/draft-outline.md

 - It then returns YOUR IP address either in IPv4 or IPv6 format (hey, an IST 220 thing)
 - What I want you to do for Sunday:
 - Read the documentation and figure out how to get this to return the location as well (it's changing 1 variable in the call to the API)
-- Add support into the properties() method for Lit to be aware of a location value (Type is string)
+- Add support into the properties() method for Lit to be aware of a `location` property so that when it changes, it can be rendered in `render()` (Type is string)
-- Modify the `updateUserIp` method to store the value from the API end point in this property locally
+- Modify the `updateUserIp` method to store the value from the API end point in this property on the class `this.`
 - update the render function to output something like `ip address -- location of the current ip address`
+- add comments to anything you don't understand / are educated guesses

 ### Option 2 - "back end developer"
 - View https://freegeoip.app/json/ to see the JSON object structure